-If it does not meet one of the above conditions, then it may not be eligible.
-For example, energy consumption may be reduced by a project, which in turn makes more electricity generated by onsite solar PV available for export.
-If that additional generation cannot be exported due to a cap, then the excess generation does not result in abatement.
+If excess onsite generation cannot be exported due to a cap, then that excess generation does not result in abatement.
 In this event that excess would need to be added to the energy consumption for that time interval.

-Energy purchased from renewable sources as part of an energy retailer agreement, such as Greenpower, does not count as a renewable energy source for the purposes of PBA M&V. As such if the site has such an agreement in place this is unlikely to affect its eligibility to create VEECs for energy savings under the method.
+Energy purchased from renewable sources as part of an energy retailer agreement, such as Greenpower, does not count as a renewable energy source for the purposes of PBA M&V. As such, if the site has such an agreement in place it is unlikely to affect its eligibility to create VEECs for energy savings under the method.

-1.1.1.
-Solar inverter recommendations
+4.12.3 Solar inverter recommendations